LiDAR-NeRF: Novel LiDAR View Synthesis via Neural Radiance Fields: Introduction

-We then use a neural network to encode the 3D information and predict multiple attributes for each pseudo pixel.
+In this paper, we hereby present the pioneering differentiable rendering method for novel LiDAR view synthesis.
+Unlike RGB view synthesis, the output of a free viewpoint LiDAR sensor is a point cloud sampled from the surrounding 3D scene according to the given LiDAR sensor-specific pattern, as illustrated in \cref{fig:teaser}.
+Consequently, the direct application of the NeRF formalism which relies on a photometric loss, is infeasible in this context.
+To overcome this challenge, we first convert point clouds with respect to a surface plane, serving as a 360-degree range pseudo image in which each pseudo pixel represents the distance between the LiDAR receiver and a world point hit by a laser beam.
+We then use a neural network to encode the 3D information and predict multiple attributes for each pseudo-pixel.
 Specifically, we regress the distance of each pseudo pixel, which represents their 3D coordinate, its intensity, which encodes the amount of reflected light that reaches the sensor at a pseudo pixel, and an attribute that we dub ray-drop, which encodes the probability of dropping a pseudo pixel.
 This last attribute reflects our observation that, in the real world, some laser beams of the LiDAR sensor are simply lost, due to the surface material and normal direction.
-As image-based NeRFs, our \name{} approach leverages multi-view consistency, thus enabling the network to produce accurate geometry.
+As image-based NeRFs, our \name{} leverages multi-view consistency, thus enabling the network to produce accurate geometry.
+Despite these efforts, the performance remains suboptimal, as NeRFs concentrate solely on learning individual pixels while neglecting local information, particularly in low-texture regions of large-scale scenes, resulting in subpar geometry.
+To address this issue, we propose a structural regularization to preserve local structural details, which in turn serve as a guide for NeRFs geometry to produce more accurate estimations.

-Validating the effectiveness of our approach can be achieved by leveraging the existing autonomous driving datasets \cite{liao2022kitti360, caesar2020nuscenes, sun2020waymo} that provide LiDAR data.
-However, as these datasets were acquired from a vehicle moving along the street, the objects they depict are observed with limited viewpoint variations, thus making them best-suited for scene-level synthesis.
+Validating the effectiveness of our approach can be achieved by leveraging the existing autonomous driving datasets~\cite{liao2022kitti360, caesar2020nuscenes, sun2020waymo} that provide LiDAR data.
+However, as these datasets were acquired from a vehicle moving along the street, the objects they depict are observed with limited viewpoint variations, thus making them best suited for scene-level synthesis.
 This contrasts with object-level synthesis, as is more common in image novel-view synthesis~\cite{mildenhall2021nerf, liu2020nsvf, knapitsch2017tanks}.
-We therefore establish an object-centric \textbf{m}ulti-\textbf{v}iew \textbf{L}iDAR dataset, which we dub the \datasetname{} dataset, containing carefully calibrated sensor poses, acquired from multi-LiDAR sensor data from real autonomous vehicles.
-It contains more than 76k frames covering two types of collecting vehicles, three LiDAR settings, two collecting path, and nine object categories.
+We, therefore, establish an object-centric \textbf{m}ulti-\textbf{v}iew \textbf{L}iDAR dataset, which we dub the \datasetname{} dataset, containing carefully calibrated sensor poses, acquired from multi-LiDAR sensor data from real autonomous vehicles.
+It contains more than 76k frames covering two types of collecting vehicles, three LiDAR settings, two collecting paths, and nine object categories.